MarcG-Digital-Design/fpga-vga-controller/README.md

 </p>

 **Memory Management**
-The image data is converted into a `.mif` file (Memory Initialization File) and mapped into the FPGA's internal ROM.
+The image data is converted into a `.mif` file (Memory Initialization File) and mapped into the FPGA's internal RAM.
 A 16-bit address bus is built by concatenating the horizontal and vertical pixel counters, with an offset applied to center the 256×256 image on the 640×480 display.

 **VGA Timing**
 Custom timing generator producing HSYNC, VSYNC and DISPLAY_SIGNAL signals — no external IP used.
 Clocked at 25 MHz (derived from the 50 MHz system clock via PLL).